The-Fireplace-Minecraft-Mods/Simply-Caterpillar/README.md

 [Issue Reporting](https://github.com/The-Fireplace/Simply-Caterpillar/issues)
 ------------------------------------------------------------------

-If you found a bug or even are experiencing a crash please report it so we can fix it.
+If you found a bug or even are experiencing a crash please report it, so we can fix it.
 Please check at first if a bug report for the issue already
 [exists](https://github.com/The-Fireplace/Simply-Caterpillar/issues).
 If not just create a [new issue](https://github.com/The-Fireplace/Simply-Caterpillar/issues/new) and fill out the form.